clarauni/api-car-dealership/README.md

 # cardealership-rest-service

-This technical test consists of the creation of a REST API for a car dealer chain.
+This technical practice consists of the creation of a REST API for a car dealer chain.

 Required features: